Support

 2.2.
 Who will pay the talent during the internship?

-The internship payment is fully managed by InnoNext or the EU-funded project the researcher is working in.
+The internship payment is fully managed by InnoNext or the EU-funded project the talent is working in.
 More in detail:

 • EIC Pathfinder researchers will be funded within the Pathfinder grant; InnoNext shall add a mobility allowance for a maximum period of 3 months if the internship’s location is farther than 150km from the current researcher’s place of work.